 Opened in 1961, Babcock Residence Hall is one of several standing tributes to the generosity and impact of the Reynolds family.
 It is named for Mary Reynolds Babcock, wife of Charles Henry Babcock and daughter of Richard Joshua Reynolds.
 With her husband, Mrs. Babcock donated more than 300 acres that became the modern campus of Wake Forest University.
-In 1959, six years after her death, the foundation created in her memory donated $50,000 that went toward the dorm’s construction costs.
-The bee and flower icons on the dorm’s seal are emblematic of Mrs. Babcock’s devotion to gardening.
+In 1959, six years after her death, the foundation created in her memory donated $50,000 that went toward the residence hall’s construction costs.
+The bee and flower icons on the hall’s seal are emblematic of Mrs. Babcock’s devotion to gardening.

 My name is Al Claiborne, and I am a Professor Emeritus of Biochemistry at Wake Forest School of Medicine.
 I served as a tenured Professor for over twenty years, during which my research program focused on the structural enzymology of oxidative metabolism in a number of bacterial pathogens.
 I was Principal Investigator on an NIH research grant for twenty-two years, and I published ninety-five peer-reviewed articles.
 I believe that my research experience in biochemistry will synergize with student interest at Wake Forest in the biomedical sciences program recently initiated through Wake Downtown, and my three decades of experience in international research collaborations—in Japan and eleven European countries—will add to my interactions with Wake Forest undergraduates and their own Study Abroad opportunities.
 My recent collaborative efforts with humanities faculty at Wake Forest make it possible to engage students across an even broader spectrum of interests.
 I look forward to the coming year as a Faculty Fellow in Babcock and to meeting—and being challenged by—the Wake Forest community.